IGITUGraz/live-plotter/README.rst

-This sends the recorded variable to a ZeroMQ Queue, but otherwise is very low overhead and doesn't affect your simulation, even if you decide not to do realtime plotting for any particular run.
+This sends the recorded variable to a ZeroMQ Queue, but otherwise is very low overhead and doesn't affect your simulation, even if you decide not to do live plotting for any particular run.

 After the simulation is finished, call :code:`plot_recorder.close('x_sq')` to do a clean shutdown.

-To actually do realtime plotting, you would implement a :code:`Plotter` in a different file that inherits from :code:`PlotterBase` as follows:
+To actually do liv plotting, you would implement a :code:`Plotter` in a different file that inherits from :code:`PlotterBase` as follows:

 .. code:: python